 A more complex reason is the close relationship between smell and memories.
-Such odor/memory links are known as the "Proust Phenomenon" in honor of Marcel Proust, the French writer who romanticized the memories evoked by the smell of a madeleine biscuit soaked in linden tea, in his novel, À la recherche du temps perdu.
-The "Proustian Phenomenon" proposes that distinctive smells have more power than any other sense to help us recall distant memories.
+Such odour/memory links are known as the "Proust Phenomenon" in honour of Marcel Proust, the French writer who romanticized the memories evoked by the smell of a madeleine biscuit soaked in linden tea, in his novel, À la recherche du temps perdu.
+The ‘Proustian Phenomenon’ proposes that distinctive smells have more power than any other sense to help us recall distant memories.
 Experts have suggested the special impact of odour on our memory could be related to the proximity of the closeness of our olfactory bulb, which helps us process smells, and the amygdala and hippocampus brain regions which control emotion and memory.

-For most of us, the smell of a new print has many positive associations – the anticipation of the next long-awaited Game of Thrones installment or a well-deserved bit of Me Time to leaf through your favourite magazine.
-If you always treat yourself to a new book at the airport to read on the plane, the new print will smell of “holiday”.
+For most of us, the smell of new print has many positive associations – the anticipation of the next long-awaited Game of Thrones instalment or a well-deserved bit of Me Time to leaf through your favourite magazine.
+If you always treat yourself to a new book at the airport to read on the plane, the new print will smell of ‘holiday’.
 Interestingly, the instant drying LED-UV Inks we use on our press smell almost the same as conventional printing inks.